เคธीเคงे เคฎुเค–्เคฏ เคธाเคฎเค—्เคฐी เคชเคฐ เคœाเคं

 Ode on a Grecian Urn: Summary and Analysis

-• Art vs. Life: The figures on the urn are frozen in a moment of pure joy.
+• Art vs. Life : The figures on the urn are frozen in a moment of pure joy.
 The "bold Lover" can never kiss the maiden, but she will also "never fade."
-The "happy, happy boughs" will never lose their leaves.
-Keats suggests that while they lack the sensory experience of life, they are free from its inevitable decay and sorrow.
+This contrast is poignant when compared to poems that deal with human mortality, such as Kamala Das's My Mother at Sixty-six.
+Keats suggests that while the urn's figures lack the sensory experience of life, they are free from its inevitable decay and sorrow.

 • Imagination vs. Reality: The speaker famously states, "Heard melodies are sweet, but those unheard / Are sweeter."
 He praises the "spirit ditties of no tone" played by the pipes on the urn.
 This is a key Romantic idea: the perfection we can imagine is superior to the flawed reality we can experience.

-• The Paradox of Immortality: The poem's final stanzas reflect on the desolation of the "little town" emptied of its people for the sacrifice.
+• The Paradox of Immortality: The poem's final stanzas reflect on the desolation of the "little town" emptied of its people.
+Unlike the social realism that would later define the Victorian Age and its novels, Keats focuses on the abstract.
 The urn, a "Cold Pastoral," will outlive generations, teasing us "out of thought" with its silent, eternal message.

 The Meaning of "Beauty is truth, truth beauty"